shivamrajsingh/BrotliSharp/README.md

  |     Original C |       11 |    877.58 ms |

  While BrotliSharpLib performs comparatively at lower quality levels, it performs up to three times worse at level 11.
 Future versions of the port will hopefully bring this down.

+ ## Credits:

+The original author of the script is [master131](https://github.com/master131 "master131").